cmeaton/dsp/07-statistics.md

 You will see effect size again and again in results of algorithms that are run in data science.
 For instance, in the bootcamp, when you run a regression analysis, you will recognize the t-statistic as an example of effect size.

+### Code:
+CohenEffectSize(firsts.prglngth, others.prglngth)
+CohenEffectSize(firsts.totalwgt_lb, others.totalwgt_lb)

+### Answer:

+Prglngth diff first - others: 0.028879044654449883
+Totalwgt_lb first - others: -0.088672927072602006

+Cohen's Effect Size between the total weight of first born babies to all other babies is -.088.
+This means that the first born baby mean total weight is -.088 standard deviations smaller than the other baby mean total weight.
+This is close to an opposite effect size between pregnancy length for first born and other babies, which was .028, indicating that the mean pregnancy lengths for first borns is .028 standard deviations larger than that of lengths for other babies.
+Overall, the data is indicating a potential for pregnancy lengths to be longer and and weights smaller for first borns, however the effect size is very small.

 ### Q2.
 [Think Stats Chapter 3 Exercise 1](statistics/3-1-actual_biased.md) (actual vs. biased)
 This problem presents a robust example of actual vs biased data.
 As a data scientist, it will be important to examine not only the data that is available, but also the data that may be missing but highly relevant.
 You will see how the absence of this relevant data will bias a dataset, its distribution, and ultimately, its statistical interpretation.

+### Code:
+resp = nsfg.ReadFemResp()
+pmf = thinkstats2.Pmf(resp.numkdhh, label='numkdhh')
+biased = BiasPmf(pmf, label='biased')

+thinkplot.Pmfs([pmf, biased])
+thinkplot.Config(xlabel='Number of children', ylabel='PMF')

+pmf.Mean()
+biased.mean()

+### Answer:
+actual mean = 1.024205155043831
+biased mean = 2.403679100664282

+The actual mean number of children per family is 1.02, which takes into account families that do not have children.
+The actual distribution is skewed heavily towards 0, meaning that most families have 0 children, and as number of children increases, the frequency decreases.

+The biased mean number of children per family is 2.40, which takes into account only the families that have children and exhibits a normal distribution.

+When comparing the actual and biased means and their distribution, it can be observed that most families do not have children, but for those that do have children, most have 2.40.

 ### Q3.
 [Think Stats Chapter 4 Exercise 2](statistics/4-2-random_dist.md) (random distribution)
 This questions asks you to examine the function that produces random numbers.
 Is it really random?
 A good way to test that is to examine the pmf and cdf of the list of random numbers and visualize the distribution.
 If you're not sure what pmf is, read more about it in Chapter 3.

+### Code:
+t = np.random.random(1000)

+pmf = thinkstats2.Pmf(t)
+thinkplot.Pmf(pmf, linewidth=0.1)
+thinkplot.Config(xlabel='Random variate', ylabel='PMF')

+cdf = thinkstats2.Cdf(t)
+thinkplot.Cdf(cdf)
+thinkplot.Config(xlabel='Random variate', ylabel='CDF')

+### Answer:
+While plotting the PMF is not a helpful tool in understanding the distrubition of the 1000 randomly generated numbers, plotting the CDF clearly illustrates a uniform distribution.

 ### Q4.
 [Think Stats Chapter 5 Exercise 1](statistics/5-1-blue_men.md) (normal distribution of blue men)
 This is a classic example of hypothesis testing using the normal distribution.
 The effect size used here is the Z-statistic.

+### Code:
+low = dist.cdf(177.8)
+high = dist.cdf(185.4)
+dif = high-low
+dif

+### Answer:
+34% of the U.S. male population is between 5'10" and 6'1".

 ### Q5.
 Bayesian (Elvis Presley twin)